 253 – 268 AD

-Publius Licinius Egnatius Gallienus was the son of the emperor Valerian I. Gallienus was raised to the rank of co-emperor (Augustus) soon after his father being hail Augustus by his troops.
+Publius Licinius Egnatius Gallienus was the son of the emperor Valerian I. Gallienus was raised to the rank of co-emperor (Augustus) soon after his father was hailed Augustus by his troops.
 At the same time, Gallienus’s son, Valerian II, was given the rank of Caesar.
 In 254 AD, Gallienus was charged with the defense of the Rhine frontier before his father’s departure from Rome to deal with the Persians in the East.
 In 255 AD, his eldest son Valerian II died and his youngest son, Saloninus, was then given the rank of Caesar.
-Gallienus was married to Cornelia Salonina who he raised to the rank of Augusta, considering the fact that his mother, Mariniana, died before he or his father had become joint-emperors leaving the position of Augusta vacant.
+Gallienus was married to Cornelia Salonina who he raised to the rank of Augusta, considering the fact that his mother, Mariniana, died before he or his father had become joint emperors leaving the position of Augusta vacant.

 Gallienus was quite successful at first against the German tribes for which his Arch of Triumph still stands today.
 With his father’s departure for the East in 256 AD, the responsibility for administering the Western provinces fell to Gallienus.
-With the capture of his father by the Persians in 260 AD, Gallienus inherited the throne as sole ruler of the Roman Empire.
-He then raised to the rank of co-emperor his youngest son Saloninus in 259 AD.
+With the capture of his father by the Persians in 260 AD, Gallienus inherited the throne as the sole ruler of the Roman Empire.
+He was then raised to the rank of co-emperor his youngest son Saloninus in 259 AD.

 With the capture of his father, the Roman Empire fell into a serious political crisis.
 Gallienus himself responded quite valiantly considering the embattled state of the Empire at the time.
 One of his surprising political actions was to reverse his father’s anti-Christian edicts, which actually ushered in a period of religious tolerance that lasted for the most part until the reign of Diocletian and Maximianus nearly 40 years later.